 So, if you need more sleep but want to keep breastfeeding and don’t want to compromise your milk supply, what can you do?
 Start by implementing general practices that help promote good infant sleep.
 But beyond that, there are other things you can do to help protect your milk supply and get more sleep.

-Stay tuned tomorrow for Annie’s tips on how to do just that!
+Here’s part two with Annie’s tips on how to do just that!

 Annie has been blogging about parenting, feminism and social change at PhD in Parenting since May 2008.
 She is a social, political and consumer advocate on issues of importance to parents, women, children and the earth.
 She regularly uses her blog as a platform to create awareness and to advocate for change, shedding light on positions, policies and actions that threaten the rights and well-being of parents and their children.